Robit/Robit/README.md

 - 💬 I have worked on ... massively scaling gameservers, cybersecurity, information technology, database architecture, massively parallel computing environments, compilers, and interpreters.

-- 📫 How to reach me: Discord - Robit#6661
+- 📫 How to reach me: robit@robit.dev

 - ⚡ Fun fact: If you cloned me 7 more times, you would have a Robyte